We enjoy snow skiing as a family and as empty-nesters.

 Below is a video from Sugar Mountain Resort.

-If possible, travel 4-wheel drive vehicle because you will likely be driving in snow.
+If possible, travel in a 4-wheel drive vehicle because you will likely be driving in snow.
 You will travel on curvy roads up and down the mountains as you are driving to your condo.
 However, they do a great job clearing the roads and adding salt.

 We have rented condos from a few different people and have had excellent experiences with each.
 We even take our dog who just sleeps in the condo all day while we ski.